truds99/tweeteroo-backend/README.md

 - Fetch Tweets: Retrieve tweets from the database, including support for fetching individual tweets or all tweets in reverse chronological order.
 - Edit Tweets: Enable users to edit their existing tweets.
 - Delete Tweets: Allow users to delete their tweets.
-Endpoints
-POST /sign-up: Register a new user.
-POST /tweets: Post a new tweet.
-GET /tweets: Get all tweets.
-PUT /tweets/:id: Edit a tweet by ID.
-DELETE /tweets/:id: Delete a tweet by ID.

 ## Getting Started